This post may contain affiliate links. See our affiliate disclaimer here.

 6. Don’t Be a Litter Bug

 This one should be obvious, but we have seen trash and cigarette butts all over the roads, campgrounds and public lands we have visited.
-If you see trash at a campsite or while out hiking, stop and pick it up.
+If you see trash at a campsite or while hiking, pick it up.

 7. Invest in Solar